US: Free mother torn

 Valquiria knew drug traffickers would kill her and her son if they stayed in Brazil – so they fled to the US.

 But instead of supporting them, US border officials took her son away and sent Valquiria to a detention centre in Texas.
-Tell the US authorities to free Valquiria now.
+They've not seen each other now for almost a year.

 US: Free mother torn